xpqz/dyalog-docs/object-reference/docs/properties/coord.md

-If you set Coord to `'RealPixel'` in the [Root](../objects/root.md) object `'.'`, then query its [Size](size.md), you get the dimensions of the screen in pixels, i.e.
+If you set Coord to `'RealPixel'` in the [Root](../objects/root.md) object `'.'`, then query its [Size](size.md), you get the dimensions of the screen in pixels, that is:
 ```apl
       '.' ⎕WS 'Coord' 'RealPixel'
       '.' ⎕WG 'Size'